Talion is a finalist for Best SIEM Solution

 GoodWill Ransomware Demands Social Intervention

-Cybersecurity researchers have discovered GoodWill Ransomware – a new ransomware strain that isn’t fuelled by your typical extort-for-money threat actors.
+Cybersecurity researchers have discovered GoodWill Ransomware – a new ransomware strain that isn’t driven by your typical extort-for-money threat actors.
 Identified initially by an India-based cybersecurity firm in March 2022, the infections block access to sensitive files using the AES encryption algorithm, before asking victims for very unusual demands in exchange of returning the encrypted documents.

 In order to obtain the decryption key, victims are asked to show kindness to those suffering around them by financially assisting those in need, such as giving clothes to the homeless and offering poor children a meal from well-known fast-food brands.